lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 use z directly for any purpose.

 The RSA-KEM Algorithm provides a fixed-length ciphertext.
-The recipient MUST check that the received value is the expected length and the expected range prior to attempting decryption with their RSA private key as described in Steps 1 and 2 of {{app-alg-decap}}.
+The recipient MUST check that the received byte string is the expected length and the expected length and corresponds to an integer in the expected range prior to attempting decryption with their RSA private key as described in Steps 1 and 2 of {{app-alg-decap}}.

 Implementations SHOULD NOT reveal information about intermediate values or calculations, whether by timing or other "side channels",